Zeanon/klipper/docs/G-Codes.md

 #### PID_PROFILE
 `PID_PROFILE LOAD=<profile_name> HEATER=<config_name> [DEFAULT=<profile_name>]
-[VERBOSE=<verbosity>] [RESET_TARGET=0|1]`:
+[VERBOSE=<verbosity>] [RESET_TARGET=0|1] [LOAD_CLEAN=0|1]`:
 Loads the given PID_PROFILE for the specified heater.
 If DEFAULT is specified, the Profile specified in DEFAULT will be loaded when then given Profile for LOAD can't be found (like a getOrDefault method).
 If VERBOSE is set to LOW, minimal info will be written in console.
 If set to NONE, no console outputs will be given.
-If RESET_TARGET is set to 1, the target temperature of the heater will be set to 0 when changing profiles.
+If KEEP_TARGET is set to 1, the heater will keep it's target temperature, if set to 0, the target temperature will be set to 0.
-By default the target temperature of the heater will not be reset.
+By default the target temperature of the heater will be set to 0 so the algorithm has time to settle in.
+If LOAD_CLEAN is set to 1, the profile would be loaded as if the printer just started up, if set to 0, the profile will retain previous heating information.
+By default the information will be kept to reduce overshoot, change this value if you encounter weird behaviour while switching profiles.

 `PID_PROFILE SAVE=<profile_name> HEATER=<config_name>`:
 Saves the currently loaded profile of the specified heater to the config under